 Do your employees fully understand the full value of their compensation and benefits?
 Total compensation statements are a quick and easy way to effectively showcase the full value of an employee’s financial rewards and the total value of working at your organization.
 Statements are highly visual and easy to scan, which makes them incredibly easy to understand.
 Information included in total compensation statements includes an employee’s base salary (or hourly pay), bonuses, 401(k) or retirement fund contributions, insurance benefits, vacation accrued, voluntary benefits, and more, which are all combined into a ‘total annual compensation’ number.
 Learn more about total compensation statements.

 The most important takeaway?
-Benefits education should not be limited to a pre-OE scramble.
+Employee benefits education should not be limited to a pre-OE scramble.
 Instead, embrace a year-round education strategy and open the communication channels around the clock to keep your employees up to date on the latest and greatest benefits news.

 If so, you’re in luck.
-PlanSource happens to be an expert in employee communications.
+PlanSource happens to be an expert in employee benefits education and communications.
 Contact us below to schedule a free assessment.